 [Section 104I inserted by No. 6 of 2000 s.
 15.]

 104J.
-Memorandum may be created in certain cases
+Tickets, protecting and accounting for; estimating levy for lost etc. tickets

 (1) A licensed supplier shall not destroy or cause to be destroyed any ticket that is in his or her possession except with the written approval of the Commission.

 (2) A licensed supplier shall take reasonable precautions to prevent the theft or loss, or the destruction without the approval of the Commission, of tickets that are in the possession of, or are being consigned to, the licensed supplier.